-This is just first in a series of articles – next post will talk about affordability of property.
+This is just the first in a series of articles – the next post will talk about the affordability of a property.

 Bull Market Vs Genius

-You must be listening similar stories from your friends, relatives & property experts on media.
-But question still is – are they genius?
-May be….
-It’s important to understand that everyone makes money in a bull run, if he participates in that asset class – my neighbor told me that value of my house has tripped in last 4 years.
-So one should remember that it’s because of bull market they are making money & price increase should not make them insane.
+You must be listening to similar stories from your friends, relatives & property experts on media.
+But the question still is – are they genius?
+Maybe….
+It’s important to understand that everyone makes money in a bull run if he participates in that asset class – my neighbor told me that value of my house has tripped in the last 4 years.
+So one should remember that it’s because of the bull market they are making money & price increase should not make them insane.
 Something similar happened with equity investors in 2007.

-But in all above examples people have started feeling that they know what will happen next & which makes me worried.
-Friend is saying soon one new road will be connected to that colony & price will be Rs 20000 per square yard, client is saying when I can earn 100% from property why should I continue my business and relative has already converted all his financial savings in real estate & now planning to take loan to buy more.
+But in all the above examples, people have started feeling that they know what will happen next & which makes me worried.
+A friend is saying soon one new road will be connected to that colony & price will be Rs 20000 per square yard, the client is saying when I can earn 100% from property why should I continue my business and relative has already converted all his financial savings in real estate & now planning to take a loan to buy more.
 Again the question is – are they genius?
-Answer is NO….
+The answer is NO….

 Predicting future price

-Some real estate report recently said “The real estate sector will continue to remain an attractive investment destination with the possibility of prices in residential areas appreciating by 91 to 145 per cent in select cities over the next five years.”
+Some Indian real estate reports recently said “The real estate sector will continue to remain an attractive investment destination with the possibility of prices in residential areas appreciating by 91 to 145 percent in select cities over the next five years.”

 Their predictability of price reminds me of various reports published in Dec 2007 “close to budget SENSEX will be 25000”.
 OR dialogue from movie BORDER – Pakistani soldier after arrest “humain to yah bataya gaya tha subah ka nashta Jaisalmer main, lunch Jodhpur main & dinner Delhi main hoga” 🙂